MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-technical-reference.md

 ---
-title: Windows Local Administrator Password Solution (Windows LAPS) technical reference
+title: Windows LAPS schema and rights extension for Windows Server Active Directory
-description: Review a technical reference for Windows Local Administrator Password Solution (Windows LAPS), including schema extensions and extended rights for Windows Server Active Directory.
+description: Get details about schema and rights extension to deploy and manage Windows Local Administrator Password Solution (Windows LAPS) in Windows Server Active Directory.
 author: jay98014
 ms.author: jsimmons
 ms.date: 07/04/2022
-ms.topic: article
+ms.topic: conceptual
 ---

-# Windows LAPS technical reference
+# Windows LAPS schema extensions for Windows Server Active Directory

-This article provides technical details that might help you deploy or manage Windows LAPS.
+Use detailed information about schema extensions and extended rights to help you deploy or manage Windows Local Administrator Password Solution (Windows LAPS) in your Windows Server Active Directory deployment.

 > [!IMPORTANT]
 > Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
 Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.

-## Windows Server Active Directory schema extensions
+## Schema extensions

 Windows LAPS offers new schema elements for Windows Server Active Directory.
-To use any of the following Windows LAPS Windows Server Active Directory-based features, you must add these new schema elements to the forest by running the Update-LapsADSchema PowerShell cmdlet.
+To use any of the following Windows LAPS Windows Server Active Directory-based features, you must add these new schema elements to the forest by running the `Update-LapsADSchema PowerShell` cmdlet.

-### Windows Server Active Directory schema attributes
+## Schema attributes

 Windows LAPS uses many new schema attributes that are stored on the computer object in Windows Server Active Directory for a managed device.
-The Update-LapsADSchema cmdlet adds these new schema attributes to the directory and to the `mayContain` list on the computer schema class.
+The `Update-LapsADSchema` cmdlet adds these new schema attributes to the directory and to the `mayContain` list on the computer schema class.

 > [!TIP]
 > Many of the following attributes specify a `SearchFlags` value of `904`.
 For easy reference, this value is composed of the following bit flags:
 >
-> * `fRODCFilteredAttribute`
+> - `fRODCFilteredAttribute`
-> * `fNEVERVALUEAUDIT`
+> - `fNEVERVALUEAUDIT`
-> * `fCONFIDENTIAL`
+> - `fCONFIDENTIAL`
-> * `fPRESERVEONDELETE`
+> - `fPRESERVEONDELETE`

-#### msLAPS-PasswordExpirationTime
+### msLAPS-PasswordExpirationTime

 This attribute contains a 64-bit integer that specifies the currently scheduled password expiration time in UTC.